istio/istio.io/content/en/docs/ops/troubleshooting/istioctl-analyze/index.md

 ## Getting started in under a minute

-‘Istioctl analyze’ is a powerful Istio diagnostic command that you can get started with in no time, and on any cluster.
+`Istioctl analyze` is a powerful Istio diagnostic command that you can get started with in no time, and on any cluster.

-First, download the latest istioctl into the current folder using one bash command:
+First, download the latest `istioctl` into the current folder using one bash command:

 Mac: